Behind The Wish - Whitney Williamson

 Wish joy felt by many

-I think a wish has a ripple effect.
+A wish has a ripple effect.

-There’s the person who gets the wish and you hope gets the most out of it, then there’s their family who gets so much joy out of watching it unfold, and then there’s all their friends and family who might see or hear about it, then there’s the volunteers, and then there’s the suppliers who help make the wish happen.
+Obviously, the child who receives the wish gets the most out of it.
+Then there’s their family who gets so much joy out of watching the wish unfold.

 They say if you want something done, ask a busy person.